NerveTask/nervetask/README.md

 - Tasks
 - Customizable task status (ex. new, in-progress, completed)
 - Customizable task priority (ex. low, normal, high)
+- With Posts 2 Posts, tasks can be assigned to users
+- With Email, users can get email notifications

 ## Contributing